 My background is like most WSU students.
 I grew up in Lewiston Idaho, which is about 45 minutes from Pullman.
-My father is a brilliant mechanic and my mother is a small business and housing consultant.
+My father is a brilliant mechanic and my mother was a small business and housing consultant.
 Suffice it to say, we really didn’t get out much.
-When it came time to apply for college I lacked that definitive story expected to propel me off into college and career that many admissions staff are looking for.
-Luckily I had decent grades, knew I had a knack for coaching and mechanical design, and had a gift for playing football.
+When it came time to apply for college I had decent grades, knew I had a knack for coaching and mechanical design, and had a gift for playing football.
 My football skills attracted attention from Ivy League schools and eventually won a full ride scholarship to the University of Idaho.

-The U of I Mechanical Engineering program is a hidden treasure having produced incredibly engineers like Tom Mueller of SpaceX.
+The U of I Mechanical Engineering program is a hidden treasure, was ranked among the top 8 Capstone programs by the National Academies, and had produced incredible engineers like Tom Mueller of SpaceX.
 I ended my football career after my second year with a cracked vertebrae in my lower back.
-Not all was a loss with football, I took the team skills to my engineering groups and led the Engineering Hall to 3 consecutive hall of the year awards in addition to the Formula SAE racecar team.
+Not all was a loss with football, I took the team skills to my engineering groups and helped lead the Engineering Hall to 3 consecutive hall of the year awards in addition to the Formula SAE racecar team.
 These wins along with several of my design projects led to sharing the award for Most Outstanding Senior in the department and to be the Master of Ceremonies for the Engineering College Commencement.

 I had an opportunity to leave Idaho for a Master’s degree at Purdue but decided to stay and work with Richard Jacobsen, the former dean, on hydrogen properties.
 Jacobsen’s best student, Eric Lemmon is the current world leader in Equation of State Development at NIST and helped considerably with my thesis.
-In the end, the decision to stay at Idaho worked out, I won the 2007 Western Association of Graduate Schools Distinguished Thesis Award.
-I also had enough momentum to land a great position at another graduate school.
+In the end, the decision to stay at Idaho worked out, the equations I developed became the new property models for hydrogen recommended by NIST and the backbone of the SAE J2601 hydrogen refueling standard.
+I also won the 2007 Western Association of Graduate Schools Distinguished Thesis Award.
+I finally discovered the problem that would become my passion: engineering the ortho-parahydrogen forms of the hydrogen molecule.

 Through a streak of incredible luck my friend Dave connected me with the Cryogenics Laboratory at the University of Wisconsin-Madison.
 The Cryogenics Lab had just begun a project to conduct rheology studies of solidifed hydrogen, deuterium, and neon.
 Although I was in the cryogenics lab with John Pfotenhauer and Greg Nellis as my advisors, we regularly met with Sandy Klein and Franklin Miller in the Solar Energy Laboratory.
 Madison is incredible and my 3 years there were far too few.